Charnock Richard

-Charnock Richard is a small village and civil parish in the borough of Chorley, Lancashire, in England.
+Charnock Richard is a small village and civil parish in the Borough of Chorley, Lancashire, in England.
 The population of the civil parish taken at the 2011 census was 1,748.

 History

 The village was named in the early 13th century by the local landowner who gave the township his first name of Richard, to distinguish it from neighbouring Heath Charnock.
-The village is situated on the A49 road, which leads from Preston to Wigan.
-The manor house Park Hall dates from the 10th century.
+It is situated on the A49 road, which leads from Preston to Wigan.

-It was the home of Henry de Lea, who was beheaded with Adam Banastre on Leyland Moor in 1315, after the abortive Banastre Rebellion.
+The manor house, Park Hall, dates from the 10th century.
+It was the home of Henry de Lea who was beheaded, along with Adam Banastre, on Leyland Moor in 1315, after the abortive Banastre Rebellion.

 Local amenities

-Charnock Richard Pasture is just off Freemans Lane, and is a Site of Special Scientific Interest.
-Charnock Richard Services, probably the area's most famous landmark, is a motorway service station, between Junctions 27 and 28 of the M6 Motorway.
+Charnock Richard services, probably the area's most famous landmark, is a motorway service area, between junctions 27 and 28 of the M6 motorway.
 It was the first service station on the M6 when it opened in 1963 and is operated by Welcome Break.
+Next to it stands the derelict Camelot Theme Park, which closed in November 2012 due to insufficient visitors and financial problems.

-Next to the service station stands the now derelict Camelot Theme Park.
-The park closed in November 2012, due to a lack of visitors and financial problems.
+Charnock Richard Pasture is just off Freemans Lane, and is a Site of Special Scientific Interest.
 Christ Church, a church of the Church of England, was built in 1860.